RaXephon/resource-links/unix_profile_bash.md

 $ source ~/.bash_profile          # run file

 ```
-Edit .bash_profile
+Edit .bash_profile by adding these aliases
 ```
 alias ls='ls -G'
 alias rm='rm -i'
 ```

-'ls -G'  will print directories in blue
+>'ls -G'  will print directories in blue

-'rm -i'  will prompt user to confirm if file should be deleted
+> 'rm -i'  will prompt user to confirm if file should be deleted

 --